Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 Broad-Spectrum UV Protection Capabilities

-Achieving true broad-spectrum protection requires careful formulation to address both UVA and UVB wavelengths.
+Achieving proper broad-spectrum protection requires a carefully formulated product that addresses both UVA and UVB wavelengths.

 Chemical sunscreens must include specific UVA filters like avobenzone or Mexoryl SX to qualify as broad-spectrum.